sugarlabs/record-activity/README.md

 dnf install sugar-record
 ```

-Record is not packaged by Debian and Ubuntu distributions.
-On Debian
-and Ubuntu systems dependencies include `gir1.2-gstreamer-1.0`, and `gir1.2-telepathyglib-0.12`.
+Record is no longer packaged by Debian and Ubuntu distributions.
+When it was packaged, it was called `sugar-record-activity`.
+On Debian and Ubuntu systems dependencies include `gir1.2-gstreamer-1.0`, and `gir1.2-telepathyglib-0.12`.

 Branch master
 =============